Alexander Lerner: Becoming refusenik

 He was the first prominent Soviet scientist to seek to emigrate to Israel.
-His request was denied, and resulted in the sudden loss of his positions and privileges.
+His request was denied, resulting in the sudden loss of his positions and privileges.
 In 1977, a letter was published in the Soviet newspaper Izvestiya calling Lerner "the leader of an espionage nest."
 His closest associates in the refusenik movement — Natan Sharansky, Vladimir Slepak and Ida Nudel — were arrested.
 He was finally granted an exit permit and emigrated to Israel on 27 January 1988, after 16 years of harassment by the KGB, together with his son, daughter-in-law and granddaughter.

 Lerner accepted an appointment in the mathematics department at the Weizmann Institute of Science where he pursued a number of projects, including the development of an artificial heart and the construction of a mathematical model to predict the behavior of developed societies.

 He died in 2004 in Rehovot at the age of 90.

 Famous followers

-Professor Vladimir Burkov, the head of Laboratory of Active Systems in V.A.
+Vladimir Burkov, the head of the Laboratory of Active Systems in the V.A.
 Trapeznikov Institute of Control Sciences of RAS, Moscow, Russia.

-Professor Vladimir Vapnik, pioneer in statistical learning theory.
+Vladimir Vapnik, pioneer in statistical learning theory.